-Dog Whelping: Problems I've Had Whelping Puppies
+Problems Whelping Puppies: Problems I’ve Had Whelping Puppies

-Summary: We've delivered or assisted in the delivery of many litters of puppies.
-This is an ongoing list of problems that we have run into during the whelping process.
+Summary: We’ve delivered or assisted in the delivery of many litters of puppies.
+This is an ongoing list of problems whelping puppies that we have run into during the whelping process.
 (Disclaimer: We are not licensed vets.
 Simply dog breeders providing our expertise to our internet community.)

-Problems that I have encountered during whelping include the following:
+Problems that I have encountered during whelping

 • Puppy's Umbilical Cord Cut to Short: Symptoms of this includes a lot of blood that keeps coming out every time the puppy’s heart beats.
 Use your Hemostats on the umbilical cord.
 Be careful not to pinch the skin.